njwleeph-ops/njwleeph-ops/README.md

 # Hi, I'm Nathan

 Physicist.
 I build simulations of physical systems that interest me—compressible flow, orbital mechanics, relativistic dynamics, thermal convection, multi-body problems.
-Aerospace keeps pulling me in.

 Most of these projects started as research work or academic curiosity where version control wasn't a priority.
 I've since cleaned them up and posted them here to track progress and share the work.